ogdenpm/disktools/doc/teledisk.md

 ## 3.2 Sequence (1 byte)

  - TDCHECK reports  "bad header"  if this value is  set  to  anything other than 00.
-Other disks in a multi-volume set check the sequence matches, i.e. it is also 00.
+Other disks in a multi-volume set check the sequence matches, i.e. also 00.

    A consequence of this is that the signature can be treated as a simple C string.

-## 3.3 CheckSequence (1 byte)
+## 3.3 Checksequence (1 byte)

    - This must be the same for the all disks in a multi-volume set.
-It is typically 0.
+It is calculated using the current local time and is the  sum of minute, hour and month day.

 ## 3.4 Teledisk file format version (1 byte)

    - Encodes the version number of the file format used to create the image.
 It is in the form High-nibble.low-nibble. eg: 15 = 1.5
-      Note v1.05 and possibly earlier of Teledisk do not support file formats earlier than 1.0.
+      Note Teledisk v1.05 and possibly earlier do not support file formats earlier than 1.0.

 ## 3.5 Density (1 byte)